Native vegetation, pest plants, animals and coastal management

 Local government has a diverse range of responsibilities regarding native vegetation, management of roadside weeds and pests, and coastal management.

 Following the Black Saturday Bushfires and the subsequent Victorian Bushfires Royal Commission, a number of changes have been made to the native vegetation management framework.
-With both DEPI and DTPLI active in the space, the MAV works to support councils through the provision of advice, advocacy and policy analysis.
+With DELWP active in the space, the MAV works to support councils through the provision of advice, advocacy and policy analysis.